 There will be a charge for the return of your dog if it's recovered within one week of uplift payable to the kennel provider.

-The charge is £67.34 (plus £15 per day or part day kennel costs) to recover your dog from the kennel.
+The charge from 1st April 2018 is £69.36 (plus £15 per day or part day kennel costs) to recover your dog from the kennel.
 You will also need to pay any vet treatments required by your dog.

 Any dog kept for more than one week (7 days) becomes the property of the kennel owner, who then has the right to sell it.